 The trek starts early in the morning and is usually 3-day/2-night with the summit of Mount Rinjani.
 Trekking companies offer several options depending on your fitness level.

 In the morning you will probably wake up quite sore after 3 days of hiking.
-In case you didn’t see waterfalls before the trek, go for a walk and cool off under the waterfalls.
-Best time to visit is early in the morning, when we visited there was almost nobody.
+In case you didn’t see Sendang Gile and Tiu Kelep waterfalls before the trek, go for a walk and cool off under the waterfalls.
+The best time to visit is early in the morning when we visited there was almost nobody.

 After you finish at the waterfall you can get a ride to Bangsal port.
 From there, buy a boat ticket to one of the Gili islands.
 This will be your well-deserved relaxing place after such a strenuous effort of hiking the volcano.
 Choose Gili Trawangan (Gili T) if you want to party, Gili Meno or Gili Air for quiet nights.